World Network of Biosphere Reserves: Criteria and periodic review process

 Article 9 of the Statutory Framework states that "the status of each biosphere reserve should be subject to a periodic review every ten years, based on a report prepared by the concerned authority, on the basis of the criteria of Article 4".
 If a biosphere reserve no longer satisfies the criteria contained in Article 4, it may be recommended the state concerned take measures to ensure conformity.
-Should a biosphere reserve still does not satisfy the criteria contained in Article 4, within a reasonable period, the area will no longer be referred to as a biosphere reserve which is part of the network.
+Should a biosphere reserve still not satisfy the criteria contained in Article 4, within a reasonable period, the area will no longer be referred to as a biosphere reserve which is part of the network.

 Withdrawals

 Article 9 of the Statutory Framework gives a state the right to remove a biosphere reserve under its jurisdiction from the network.

 As of July 2018, a total of 45 sites had been withdrawn from the World Network of Biosphere Reserves by 9 countries.

 Some reserves have been withdrawn after they no longer met newer, stricter criteria for reserves, for example on zonation or area size.

 In June 2017, during the International Coordinating Council of the Man and the Biosphere Programme (MAB ICC) meeting in Paris, the United States has withdrawn 17 sites (out of the country's previous total of 47 sites) from the program.